dotnet/docs-maui/docs/android/app-links.md

 }
 ```

-The `Intent.Action` property retrieves the action associated with the incoming intent, and the `Intent.Data` property retrieves the data associated with the incoming intent.
-Provided that the intent action is set to `ActionView`, the intent data can be passed to your `App` class with the <xref:Microsoft.Maui.Controls.Application.SendOnAppLinkRequestReceived%2A> method.
+The <xref:Android.Content.Intent.Action?displayProperty=nameWithType> property retrieves the action associated with the incoming intent, and the <xref:Android.Content.Intent.Data?displayProperty=nameWithType> property retrieves the data associated with the incoming intent.
+Provided that the intent action is set to <xref:Android.Content.Intent.ActionView>, the intent data can be passed to your `App` class with the <xref:Microsoft.Maui.Controls.Application.SendOnAppLinkRequestReceived%2A> method.

 > [!WARNING]
 > App links offer a potential attack vector into your app, so ensure you validate all URI parameters and discard any malformed URIs.